Diploma in Reproductive Health in Developing Countries (DRH)

 - Scholarship Forms given to all suitable applicants once we have received your application.

-- To be considered, we strongly advise you to return scholarship forms by 1 September 2013.
+- To be considered, we strongly advise you to return scholarship forms by 1 September prior to the course.

 - LSTM retain the right to withdraw a scholarship offer and assign it to another student (ie. Visa Refusal)